-This is the most nerve-wracking part of any job hunting process.
+This is the most nerve-wracking part of any job-hunting process.
 It’s a positive thing that you have passed the first hurdles of finding a job vacancy and getting your CV noticed.
-Next, is the final attempt to get a job by nailing the job interview!
+Next, is the final attempt to get a job by nailing the job interview in New Zealand.

 Thankfully, job interviews in New Zealand take a more casual approach than what you might be used to.
 Interviews are often casual and short – so casual, in fact, that it is likely you will be having this interview over a quick coffee in a cafe or a drink at a bar.

 That being said, you still want to make a good impression and prove you can do a good job in the role you are applying for.
 Follow our tips below on how to nail the job interview, including how to talk about your past experience to Kiwi employers and how to follow up your job interview.

 5 Quick tips to nail the job interview

 Take your CV, IRD number, bank account number and passport with you